writefreely/chatfreely/README.md

 ## Limitations

-_For now, it only works with Write.as._

-Otherwise, like most modern "AI" tools:
+Like most modern "AI" tools:

 * ChatFreely will confidently poop out language without any concern for truth or reality.
 It has no capacity for any kind of logical inference that would allow it to understand truth as humans do.
 * It will produce instructions and content based on the data it was trained on, for better or worse.